 "There are so many reasons why I chose to study my degree at Bath including the University's connections to industry and its incredible reputation for placements.
 I wanted a first-hand experience of both the academic and professional life and I knew this degree could give me exactly that."

 Rafa has just completed his undergraduate degree in Mechanical Engineering with Manufacturing and Management.
 As part of the course’s final year, students carry out an individual project in an area of their choice.
 Rafa’s project analysed alternative cooling techniques to improve machine operations for difficult materials.

 “I wanted to explore alternative ways to improve the machinability of the nickel-based super alloy, Inconel 718.
 My supervisor was already researching in this area so my project continued on from his work."

 Inconel 718 is used across the automotive and aerospace industries.
 The material is resistant to high pressure and temperatures, making it perfect for use in gas turbines, turbochargers and more.
 But machining Inconel is difficult and requires cooling and lubricating techniques.
 The conventional methods most commonly used aren't as effective as they could be.

-Thermoelectrics, and especially thermoelectric generators (TEGs), are emerging as a promising alternative to traditional techniques.
+Cryogenic cooling techniques are emerging as promising alternatives to conventional techniques.
 They have unique advantages that make them stand out amongst other green power production technologies and coolant mechanisms.

-As part of his project, Rafa created a theoretical thermal model of the cooler and analysed it using an engineering simulation system.
+As part of his project, Rafa created a theoretical thermal model of the cooling system and analysed it using an engineering simulation system.
 He developed a feasible machining environment that maximised the efficiency of the cooling method.

-"My aim was to explore the theoretical feasibility of using a thermoelectric cooling device called a Peltier module.
+"My aim was to explore the theoretical feasibility of using a cryogenic cooling device.
 I wanted to see how successful the module could perform as an alternative to conventional coolants and lubricants.
-My results proved that the Peltier module would make a good alternative coolant mechanism."
+My results proved that the cryogenic module would make a good alternative coolant mechanism."